Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression

-\paragraph{Probing Data} We train the probing classifier on a small set of English QA examples spanning both single-hop and multi-hop reasoning.
-In the default setting, we sample 3K QA instances, each yielding one positive sentence containing the gold answer span and one negative sentence from the same context, resulting in 6K sentence-level training examples.
-We retain only context-reliant examples, where correct answering requires access to the retrieved context.
-Sentence-level attention features are extracted using a fixed QA-style prompt by collecting decoder attention from the final decoding token.
+We train the probing classifier on English QA examples spanning both single-hop and multi-hop reasoning.
+In the default setting, we sample 3K QA instances, each yielding one positive and one negative sentence from the same context, resulting in 6K sentence-level training examples.
 Additional implementation details are provided in Appendix~\ref{sec:appendix-probingdata}.

 \paragraph{Probing Classifier Training} We train a logistic regression probe on attention-derived features using standard cross-validation and regularization.
 Additional training details are in Appendix~\ref{sec:appendix-probingdata}.